-Second, the public sector (mainly municipalities) has experienced increased strain in relation to service provision.
+Second, the public sector (mainly municipalities) has experienced increased strain in relation to the provision of services.
 Many citizens have found that standards lag behind their expectations, but tight finances have made it difficult to improve services.
-Though the new Social Democratic government, which has held power since June 2019, has found sufficient budget slack to transfer more money to the municipalities and regions.
+Nonetheless, the new Social Democratic government, in power since June 2019, has found sufficient budget slack to transfer more money to the municipalities and regions.

 Third, immigration and the integration of immigrants remains controversial.
-The general trend, which has broad parliamentary support, has been toward stricter immigration rules and further tightening was considered by the previous government.
-Moreover, the social assistance scheme has been changed, including the residence and employment requirements, and the cap on total support, which particularly affects migrants from low-income countries outside Europe.
+The general trend, which has broad parliamentary support, has been toward stricter immigration rules.
+Moreover, the social assistance scheme has been changed, including the residence and employment requirements, and a cap on total support, which particularly affects migrants from low-income countries outside Europe.
+This issue has gained in importance and there is currently a discussion about how to attract labor.

 Finally, Denmark's engagement in international politics remains a disputed issue.
-This debate applies to foreign policy in general, and military operations in Afghanistan and Iraq in particular.
-As these earlier military operations were being phased out, Denmark joined the international coalition against the so-called Islamic State (IS) in Iraq and Syria.
 The country's position vis-à-vis the European Union also remains a contested issue.
 It is an implicit political arrangement that all essential EU decisions are put to a referendum.